Our Whole School Curriculum

-The Thriving Curriculum is a fundamental aspect of the Schools provision in preparing pupils to lead an independent life.
-This is done by equipping pupils with the skills, knowledge and understanding to achieve personal success into adulthood.
+The Thriving Curriculum prepares pupils to have the skills, knowledge and understanding to achieve personal success into adulthood.

-A good understanding of what it means to be a British Citizen and the rights and responsibilities this entails including the importance of British Values
+A good understanding of what it means to be a British Citizen including the importance of British Values

-Having an awareness of the wider world for example through an understanding of different cultures and the role of Government.
+Having an awareness of the wider world for example through an understanding of staying safe online.

-Having a good awareness of how to maintain our physical and mental health through diet, exercise and sleep and strategies such as mindfulness and zones of regulation.
+Having a good awareness of how to maintain our physical and mental health through diet, exercise, sleep and personal care as well as changes that take place during puberty.